Davidiskander/python-Q-A/README.md

 ### Task 1 (If-else Statement)
-Given an integer, , perform the following conditional actions:
+Given an integer, N, perform the following conditional actions:

-If  is odd, print Weird
+- If N is odd, print Weird
-If  is even and in the inclusive range of  to , print Not Weird If  is even and in the inclusive range of  to , print Weird If  is even and greater than , print Not Weird
+- If N is even and in the inclusive range of 2 to 5, print Not Weird
-Input Format
+- If N is even and in the inclusive range of 6 to 20, print Weird
+- If N is even and greater than 20, print Not Weird

-A single line containing a positive integer, .
+**Input Format:** A single line containing a positive integer, N.

-Constraints

-Output Format
+**Constraints:** 1 <= n <=100

-Print Weird if the number is weird; otherwise, print Not Weird.
+**Output Format:** Print Weird if the number is weird; otherwise, print Not Weird.

+**Answer:**
 ```
 if __name__ == '__main__':
     n = int(raw_input())
     if n >= 1 and n<=100:
-        # If n is odd, print Weird
         if n%2 != 0:
             print "Weird"
         else: